 Greenstone & GHG emissions - how Greenstone can help with targets

-Through its sustainability software and supporting services, Greenstone enables its clients to accurately measure and report GHG emissions across their organisation, supply chain and investments.
+Through its sustainability reporting software and supporting services, Greenstone enables its clients to accurately measure and report GHG emissions across their organisation, supply chain and investments.

-Greenstone’s suite of ESG, supply chain and sustainability software solutions provide integrated GHG emissions calculations using 1m+ emissions factors from international standards including GHG Protocol, Defra, US EPA and IEA.
+Greenstone’s suite of ESG, supply chain and sustainability reporting software solutions provide integrated GHG emissions calculations using 1m+ emissions factors from international standards including GHG Protocol, Defra, US EPA and IEA.
 You can set short or long term, absolute or normalised emissions and consumption targets at any level of the organisation.
 Emission targets can be set for general emissions or for a specific data source.

-Greenstone’s sustainability software includes an enhanced Targets functionality in the Environment module.
+Greenstone’s sustainability reporting software includes an enhanced Targets functionality in the Environment module.
 Science-based targets, net-zero targets and consumption and emissions targets can be tracked and monitored over time using Greenstone’s targets dashboards.

-To find out more about how Greenstone’s award-winning sustainability software can help you achieve your sustainability goals, please talk to us.
+To find out more about how Greenstone’s award-winning sustainability reporting software can help you achieve your sustainability goals, please talk to us.